On the Governance Functions of Proper Benchmarking

 It is important that the construction of the benchmark not be delegated to the advisor.
 While a good advisor will always assist the client in drafting the client’s Investment Policy Statement, it is essential that the client retain control of the document.
 A well-constructed Investment Policy Statement will give the advisor clear direction on what tools it can use to design the portfolio, and in what proportions.
 It will also express a clear benchmark, which is an important yardstick for measuring the advisor’s performance in implementing the Policy.

 We have seen many Investment Policy Statements that do not state what the portfolio’s benchmark is, but instead offer a loose description of what types of benchmarks may be acceptable.
-This is lazy and invites bad benchmarking.
+This invites bad benchmarking, not to mention sloppy governance.
 Asking the advisor (implementer of investment policy) to design their own benchmark is like asking a student to write and grade their own spelling test.
 This is why we insist that the Investment Policy Statement, which is always controlled by the client, clearly articulate the portfolio’s benchmark.
 This is not to say that a good advisor shouldn’t assist a client with drafting their IPS; only to say that control over – responsibility for – the document should always rest with the client.

 Benchmarks should err on the side of simplicity in their construction.
 They need to be well understood by both the client and the implementer of their portfolio.
 A good benchmark is so clearly articulated in the Investment Policy that a reader could calculate the benchmark return by hand (with available index data).